 \subsection{Workspace Constraint Elimination}

-In our framework, all trajectories can be parameterized by time vector $\mathbf{T}$ and intermediate points $\mathbf{q}=[\boldsymbol{q}_1 \cdots \boldsymbol{q}_{M-1}]^T$ where $\boldsymbol{q}_i = [\boldsymbol{q}_{b, i}^T \quad {}^{A}\boldsymbol{q}_{e, i}^T]^T$.
+In our framework, all trajectories can be parameterized by the time vector $\mathbf{T}$ and intermediate points $\mathbf{q}=[\boldsymbol{q}_1 \cdots \boldsymbol{q}_{M-1}]^T$ where $\boldsymbol{q}_i = [\boldsymbol{q}_{b, i}^T \quad {}^{A}\boldsymbol{q}_{e, i}^T]^T$.
 These parameters are subject to specific constraints: $\boldsymbol{q}_{b, i}$ must lie within the polyhedrons, ${}^{A}\boldsymbol{q}_{e, i}$ must remain within the delta arm workspace, and all elements of the time vector $\mathbf{T}$ must be positive.
-To improve optimization efficiency when handling constrained variables, Wang \textit{et al.}~\cite{wang2022geometrically} proposed a polyhedron elimination method that transforms the constrained variables $\boldsymbol{q}_{b, i}$ and $\mathbf{T}$ into unconstrained variables.
+To handle the hard constraints on optimization variables, Wang \textit{et al.}~\cite{wang2022geometrically} proposed a polyhedron elimination method that transforms the constrained variables $\boldsymbol{q}_{b, i}$ and $\mathbf{T}$ into unconstrained variables.
 However, this method is applicable only when the constraint space for each point is convex, making it unsuitable for handling the non-convex workspace constraints of ${}^{A}\boldsymbol{q}_{e, i}$ for the delta arm.
-To address this limitation, we propose a deep learning-based workspace constraint elimination method specifically designed for the delta arm, which effectively transforms ${}^{A}\boldsymbol{q}_{e, i}$ into unconstrained variables while maintaining efficient gradient computation throughout the optimization process.
+To address this limitation, we propose a learning-based workspace constraint elimination method specifically designed for the delta arm, which effectively transforms ${}^{A}\boldsymbol{q}_{e, i}$ into unconstrained variables while maintaining efficient gradient computation throughout the optimization process.

 It is noteworthy that all the Cartesian coordinates within the delta arm's workspace can be independently computed through forward kinematics by servo joint angles $\boldsymbol{\theta}$ (Equation~\ref{equ:dynamics}).
-To transform these joint angles into unconstrained variables for optimization, we define two variables $[\delta_{n},\zeta_n]$ for each joint angle where $n\in{1,2,3}$.
-For convenience, we normalize each joint angle to the range of 0-1 using:
+To transform these joint angles into unconstrained variables for optimization, we define two variables $[\delta_{n},\zeta_n]$ for each joint angle where $n\in\{1,2,3\}$.
+For convenience, we normalize each joint angle to the range of $[0,1]$ using:

 where $\vartheta_n \in [0,1]$ is the normalized value of the $n$-th joint angle.
 Consequently, any end-effector coordinate within workspace, denoted as ${}^{A}\boldsymbol{q}_e$, can be determined by six unconstrained optimization variables: